 - Employment benefits, including but not limited to, provision of health care

 Many cities and counties have employment regulations among these categories, as well, so it’s important to research laws all the way down to the hyper-local level.

 3. Know how you will stay on top of regulatory changes

 Before you take on the complexity of employing workers in multiple states, you should have a plan for how you’ll stay compliant with each state’s unique set of laws.

 Are you going to take on the responsibility of researching all of the regulations yourself?
 This would involve hours of reading websites and newsletters focused on employment law in the states you’re hiring in and would require you to come up with your own solutions to any regulatory changes.
 This also means you’ll need a system for monitoring those changes after the initial set-up.

 Another option is to hire employment law attorneys who know the rules for the states where you’re considering hiring employees.
 They would help you understand all the rules initially and you could request that they keep you informed of any new legislation that might affect the way you do business.

 A third option is to outsource certain administrative tasks related to your human capital by joining a professional employer organization (PEO) that would assist in government compliance for you at the federal, state and local level, among other HR tasks.

 Looking for an easier way to stay in compliance with ever-changing federal and state regulations?
-Get our e-book on HR Outsourcing: A Step-by-Step Guide to Professional Employer Organizations (PEOs).
+Download our complimentary e-book: HR outsourcing: A step-by-step guide to professional employer organizations (PEOs).